 From the Chicago Reader (January 23, 2004).
-Although I don’t want to begrudge Errol Morris his Oscar, I do wish he’d had more to say in his films about political choices with some bearing on the present. — J.R.
+Although I don’t want to begrudge Errol Morris his Oscar, I do wish he’d had more to say in this film about political choices with some bearing on the present. — J.R.

 The Fog of War ** (Worth seeing)